Best Car Chargers

 In general, wireless chargers are not as fast as wired chargers because they cannot operate at the same high wattage levels.
-However, wireless charging technology is progressing rapidly, and should catch up to wired charging speeds within a few years.
-Still, if you are looking for the fastest charging speeds for your modern device, check out a product that uses a wired USB-C charging system.
+However, wireless charging technology is progressing rapidly, and we won't be surprised if it catches up to wired charging speeds within a few years.
+That said, if you are looking for the fastest charging speeds for your modern device, check out a product that uses a wired USB-C charging system.
 Also, the mounted phone platform is relatively bulky, and the arms that hold your phone in place are larger than other wireless charger designs on the market.
 This bulk leads to a less stylish appearance, and since wireless chargers are usually front-and-center in the interior of the car, appearances matter a bit more in the wireless charger category.

 During our testing period, we did not run into any durability issues with the PowerDrive 2.
 However, there are a number of online reviews that report a short product lifespan.
 In isolated cases, users have reported that the product overheated and melted the plastic casing, releasing smoke into the interior of their car.
 This issue seems to be exceedingly rare, but it is concerning nonetheless.
 Anker does not use a third-party safety certification, which would help ensure consumers that their product is unquestionably safe.
 Overall, negative durability reviews for this product are rare, and for the price, this product provides excellent charging capabilities.

 One downside is that Qualcomm Quick Charge technology has not been widely adopted by smartphone manufacturers.
 This is changing, but in the short term, your phone or device might not benefit from this charger's speed.
 Furthermore, this product is not independently tested for electrical safety.
 Overall, we like this charger because it provides fast charging and good versatility.
 If you need two USB-A ports that are fast, this is the charger for you.